JiaRuiming-1/AI-Trading/P8_Backtesting/README.md

 ## Example Demo
 This project contains some python package to use.
 Some simple example of utilizing below:
-`lbfgs_test.ipynb` is a example of scipy.optimize.fmin_l_bfgs_b using which is a convex optimization method run faster than cvxpy
+`lbfgs_test.ipynb` is an example of using scipy.optimize.fmin_l_bfgs_b which is a convex optimization method run faster than cvxpy